Is Infrared Sauna Healthy? Can It Help With Better Health?

 Use of infrared sauna

 An infrared sauna has positive health effects.
 It is still advisable to preheat the infrared sauna for a few minutes before using the infrared sauna cabin.
 On the one hand because the cabin is already nice and warm, on the other because the emitters then generate 100% infrared.
 While you are in the cabin, it will rise about 1 degree per minute.
-A session in the infrared sauna takes about 30 minutes.
+An infrared sauna session typically lasts about 30 minutes and is an effective way of using a sauna for various health benefits.
 This means that if you get in at 30 degrees, it will gradually rise to about 60 degrees at the end of the session.
 If you find this too hot, you can open the ventilation slider and possibly also the door of the ir cabin.
+If you experience symptoms of dehydration or discomfort, you should leave the sauna immediately.

 Advantages of an infrared cabin